Chr15w1986/Motor-Werks/README.md

 1. Home page consists of:
  - A welcome message (alternative message if user is logged in, see images below)
  - The purpose of the site
  - Two images,
     * One motor-werks logo
-    * One image of an audi R8 in the dark with lights on (Removed on smaller screen sizes)
+    * One image of an audi R8 in the dark with lights on (removed on smaller screen sizes)
 - A button to login if user is logged out or has yet to sign up along with a button to view services
 - A button to view services if the user is logged in
 <br>